prabhanjaningle/Expense_Tracker/README.md

 Open the project:

-Open index.html in a modern web browser.
+Open index.html in a browser.

 📂 File Structure
 expense-tracker-dashboard/
-│
 ├─ index.html      # Main HTML file
-├─ style.css           # Styles and fancy UI
+├─ style.css       # Styling & UI
 ├─ script.js       # JavaScript logic & charts
-└─ README.md
+└─ README.md       # Project documentation

 ⚡ How It Works

 Fill out the expense form and click Save Expense.

-Expenses appear in the Expenses List.
+Expenses appear in the list, with Edit and Delete options.

-Use the month filter to check monthly spending.
+Use the month filter to view specific months.

-Charts update automatically to visualize spending by category and month.
+Charts update automatically to visualize spending trends.

-Data is stored in localStorage, so it persists across sessions.
+All data is stored in localStorage, so it persists across browser sessions.

-Use Clear All to reset all expenses.
+Click Clear All to reset all expenses.

-🖌️ Technologies Used
+🖌 Technologies Used

 HTML5 & CSS3

 Vanilla JavaScript

-Chart.js for interactive charts
+Chart.js (for interactive charts)

-LocalStorage for data persistence

-🌟 Future Improvements

-Dark/light mode toggle

-Export expenses to CSV

-Category icons and animations

-Mobile-first enhancements
+LocalStorage (for persistent data)

 👤 Author

 Prabhanjan Ingle
-Portfolio & GitHub-ready web project